-Farm bill legislation is passed every five years and affects the food we eat, the livelihood of family farms, and the health of our water and soil.
-The bill deals with issues like healthy food access for low-income families, support for next generation farmers, conservation programs, organic agriculture, and much more.
+Farm bill legislation is passed every five years and affects the livelihood of family farmers, the health of our water and soil and our personal health.
+The bill is the framework for nutrition policy, support for conservation, beginning farmers, local food systems, organic agriculture and much more.

 OEFFA works to make sure this legislation promotes farming practices that contribute to healthy people, prosperous communities, and a clean environment and removes incentives for increased consolidation that works in direct opposition to these goals.

 If you are represented by a member of Congress who sits on one of the agriculture committees, you are in a strong position to advocate for sustainable agriculture.
 Check out the Senate Committee on Agriculture, Nutrition, and Forestry and the House Committee on Agriculture today and find out if your Congressperson works on food and agriculture issues at the federal level.